Interpretable Next-token Prediction via the Generalized Induction Head: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Lucas Liu, Ziyang Wu, and Paul Smolensky for insightful discussions and feedback throughout this work, which significantly contributed to the development of our ideas.
-This work was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)], the BK21 FOUR program of the Education and Research Program for Future ICT Pioneers, Seoul National University in 2024, and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022R1A3B1077720, 2022R1A5A708390811).
+This work was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [No.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University), RS-2022-II220959, No.RS-2025-02263754, Human-Centric Embodied AI Agents with Autonomous Decision-Making], the BK21 FOUR program of the Education and Research Program for Future ICT Pioneers, Seoul National University in 2025, and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022R1A3B1077720, 2022R1A5A708390811).